-Council President Gerald W. Tamburro was elected to office in November 2001, serving as a representative of the Second Ward.
-He resides at 35 Birmingham Lane, in Greenbriar, with his wife Carole.
-They have six children and nine grandchildren.
+Mayor Gerald W. Tamburro was elected in November 2015 and sworn-in as the Township's new Mayor on January 1, 2016 for a term of four years.
+He resides in Greenbriar with his wife Carole and has six children and nine grandchildren.

-Retiring from a lifelong career in banking, Mr. Tamburro served as Vice-President of Commercial Lending for National State Bank of Elizabeth and as President of a community state bank in New Jersey.
-He received his Bachelors Degree from Seton Hall University and a Graduate Degree from The Stonier Graduate School of Banking, Rutgers University.
+A retired banker, Mayor Tamburro served as Vice-President of Commercial Lending for National State Bank of Elizabeth and as President of a community state bank in NJ.
+He earned his Bachelor’s Degree from Seton Hall University and is a graduate of the Stonier Graduate School of Banking, Rutgers University.

 Michael Leibowitz, Councilman

 Councilman Michael Leibowitz was elected to office in November 2009, serving as a representative of the Third Ward.
-Mr. Leibowitz previously served as a Councilman in Ward 3 from 1980 to 1984.
-He and his wife Judy reside at 21 South Rhoda Street where they raised two children who are now adults.
-In August 2011 they became grandparents for the first time.
+He had previously served as a Councilman in Ward 3 from 1980 to 1984.
+He and his wife, Judy, reside at 21 South Rhoda Street where they raised two children who are now adults and have one grand-daughter.

-Mr. Leibowitz is a graduate of the United States Military Academy at West Point, New York, where he earned a Bachelor’s Degree in Engineering and Mathematics.
-He is a Vietnam War Veteran and while on active military duty, he earned his Master’s Degree in Business Administration at night school, from Drury College in Springfield, MO and after discharge from the military, a CLU from The American College in Bryn Mawr, PA.
+Councilman Leibowitz is a graduate of the United States Military Academy at West Point, New York, where he earned a Bachelor’s Degree in Engineering and Mathematics.
+He is a Vietnam War Veteran and while on active military duty, he earned his Master’s Degree in Business Administration from Drury College in Springfield, MO.
+After his discharge from the military, he earned a CLU from The American College in Bryn Mawr, PA.